Maybe Baby (film): Soundtrack

 The title song "Maybe Baby" is performed by Paul McCartney and co-produced by McCartney and Jeff Lynne.
 "I Don't Wanna Fight", a song from Westlife's self-titled debut album, is played in the last part of the movie.
 Melanie C's song "Suddenly Monday" also appears on the soundtrack, alongside tracks by Roxy Music, Lene Marlin, Atomic Kitten, Elvis Costello and the Attractions, George Michael and Madness.

 Laurie co-wrote and performed the humorous blues song "Sperm Test in the Morning".

 Release

-Maybe Baby was released in the United Kingdom on 2 June 2000.
+Maybe Baby was released in the United Kingdom on 2 June 2000 on 290 screens.
 In the Philippines, the film was released as Sex Bomb on September 20, 2000.

 Reception

 Rotten Tomatoes reported a 46% approval rating, with an average rating of 5.1/10 based on 28 reviews.
 Metacritic calculated an average score of 46 out of 100 based on 11 reviews, indicating "mixed or average reviews".

-When the film was released in the United Kingdom, it opened at No. 3, behind Gladiator and Final Destination.
+It opened at number 3 in the United Kingdom with a gross of £801,542 in its opening weekend, behind Gladiator and Final Destination.